 3 GB of data and some minutes / SMS texts per month works out at about $5 per month, depending on usage.
 If you want unlimited calls, it’s about $9 a month.
 Magti is our preferred provider for reliability.
 Beeline is ok in urban areas and is a bit cheaper.

-$10 per month for the basic 20MB fibre optic internet package at home is sufficient for most people.
+$10 per month for the basic 20MB fiber optic internet package at home is sufficient for most people.
 But even the 100MB package only comes in at about $35 per month.

 Food & Drink

-In winter, when much fresh produce is imported from Turkey, some prices more than double, but it’s still cheap compared to USA/West Europe.
+In winter, when much fresh produce is imported from Turkey, some prices more than double, but it’s still cheap compared to USA / Western Europe.
 Dairy and meat products remain consistently priced.

 Example prices for beverages:

-- Spirits in Georgia are all very reasonably priced, especially if you will drink the local chacha, or vodka.
-As Georgia is the birthplace of wine, that is the most popular drink.
+- Spirits in Georgia are all very reasonably priced, especially if you drink local chacha or vodka.

-- Flavored homemade lemonade is very popular.
-As is the Borjomi sparkling water.
+- Flavored homemade lemonade is very popular, as is Borjomi sparkling water.

 Imported foods are relatively expensive.

 Supply in Georgia for some products is a little inconsistent.
-However, things like imported deli meats, bacon, cheddar cheese, brie, Tabasco, BBQ sauce and many other expat favourites are priced just a little higher than in a regular supermarket in the USA or the UK.
-So, relatively expensive compared to domestic products but not outrageously overpriced.
+However, things like imported deli meats, bacon, cheddar cheese, brie, Tabasco, BBQ sauce, and many other expat favourites are priced just a little higher than in a regular supermarket in the USA or the UK.
+So, they are relatively expensive compared to domestic products, but not outrageously overpriced.

 Transport / Getting Around

 Taxis for intercity travel are also a good option.
-Batumi to Tbilisi in a private vehicle (6 to 7 hours) comes in at around $100 USD one way.
+Batumi to Tbilisi in a private vehicle (6 to 7 hours) costs around $100 USD one way.

-Buses connect almost everywhere in the city, but the price of taxis make it unlikely most foreigners will want to use the noisy and crowded public transport when they can go door to door for a couple of dollars.
+Buses connect almost everywhere in the city, but the price of taxis make it unlikely that most foreigners will want to use noisy and crowded public transport when they can go door to door directly for a couple of dollars.

 Tbilisi Cost of Living: Restaurants & Nightlife

-Tbilisi is a 24/7 city.
-Restaurants, like everything else, are very affordable.
+Restaurants, like most everything else in Tbilisi, are very affordable.

-At a budget sit-down restaurant, you might easily get a large meal and a drink or two for $5 to $10 per person.
-It depends whether you want lots of meat dishes, or are happy with carbs.
+At a budget sit-down restaurant, you can easily get a large meal and a drink or two for $5 to $10 per person.
+(It depends whether you want lots of meat dishes, or are happy with carbs.)